okarras/EmpiRE-Compass/README.md

 # About the Project

-EmpiRE-Compass is a **neuro-symbolic dashboard** that facilitates the exploration, replication, and reuse of empirical research knowledge from **KG-EmpiRE** – a community-maintainable knowledge graph on the state and evolution of empirical research in requirements engineering (RE).
+EmpiRE-Compass is a **neuro-symbolic dashboard** that facilitates the exploration, synthesis, and reuse of empirical research knowledge in Requirements Engineering (RE)

+.
 By leveraging live data from KG-EmpiRE stored in the [Open Research Knowledge Graph (ORKG)](https://orkg.org), EmpiRE-Compass offers researchers a suite of tools for **data visualization**, **comparative analysis**, and **structured data contribution**.

-The platform serves as a **central hub for empirical research data management**.
-It provides interactive diagrams connected to live ORKG data, supports reproducibility and comparison of different KG-EmpiRE states, displays statistics on conferences and papers, and includes a survey-based data contribution workflow for new research submissions.
-An integrated **Study Designer Knowledge Base** helps users find similar research and receive design recommendations aligned with ACM standards.

-The project includes a comprehensive **Storybook design system** that documents all UI components, making it easy for developers to understand, reuse, and contribute to the component library.

-Key capabilities include:

-1. **Dashboard Display** – Visualizes 16 competency questions and their answers with interactive diagrams, providing an overview of KG-EmpiRE data.
-2. **Live Interactive Diagrams** – Dynamically fetches real-time data from ORKG.
-Users can click diagram elements to explore related research papers and insights.
-3. **Reproduction & Comparison** – Allows reviewing historical published states of KG-EmpiRE and comparing them with the current live data to understand how research evolves.
-4. **Statistics & Metrics** – Displays real-time counts of conferences, papers, triples, resources, and literals to keep track of the KG-EmpiRE scope.
-5. **Data Contribution Workflow** – Includes a survey system for structured empirical research data submissions (paper DOIs, contact details, etc.), which undergo curator approval before being integrated into ORKG.
-6. **Study Designer Knowledge Base** – Helps users identify similar studies and provides design recommendations based on existing empirical research and ACM standards.
+EmpiRE-Compass is a knowledge exploration tool designed to support empirical research in Requirements Engineering (RE).
+It integrates two complementary layers: A symbolic layer based on the [Open Research Knowledge Graph (ORKG)](https://orkg.org) for structured, machine-actionable knowledge, and a neural layer leveraging large language models (LLMs) to answer both predefined and custom competency questions.
+This dual approach enables researchers to navigate the evolving knowledge landscape of empirical research in RE, identify reusable insights across publications, and promote Open Science through transparent, interoperable knowledge representations.
+EmpiRE-Compass currently focuses on two themes: Empirical research practices in RE using [KG-EmpiRE](https://www.oliver-karras.de/portfolio/kg-empire/), and empirical research practices in Natural Language Processing for RE using the [NLP4RE ID Card](https://zenodo.org/records/14197338).

+EmpiRE-Compass offers a rich set of capabilities to support exploration, synthesis, and reuse of empirical research in RE.
+Its exploratory visual analytics provide detailed insights into the state and evolution of the field through interactive charts and distributions.
+The platform’s neuro-symbolic synthesis combines structured knowledge graphs with neural large language models to answer competency questions, interpret findings, and support contextual knowledge integration.
+All structured data, SPARQL queries, analyses, and interpretations are openly available to foster replicable research and long-term reuse.
+EmpiRE-Compass is built on FAIR principles — ensuring that knowledge is findable, accessible, interoperable, and reusable — and is grounded in Open Science values of transparency, ethical attribution, and collaborative maintenance.
+Developed on top of the ORKG and supported by TIB, the platform is designed for community-driven contributions and long-term sustainability.

 <p align="right">(<a href="#top">back to top</a>)</p>